napwnli/napwnli_writeups/Writeup/Crypto/PRNG/n00bzCTF Random/README.md

 Let's reanalyze the problem in mathematical terms:

 In each shuffle, there are $n!$ possible permutations of the string, where $n$ is the length of the string.\
 How many favorable outcomes do we have?
 Which is the number of permutations that result in a sorted string.
-Since the string is composed of unique characters there is only one permutation wich is ordered \
+Since the string is composed of unique characters there is only one permutation which is ordered \
 So the number of favorable outcomes is $1$.

 And since we have a maximum of $70$ random shuffles to get that string, the probability of getting a sorted string of lenght $n$ in exactly $70$ shuffles is $\frac{70}{n!}$.